aws-samples/cfn101-workshop/content/intermediate/operations/resource-importing/index.md

     1. Choose **Update stack** in the next page.
     1. After your stack update is complete, select the `resource-importing` stack and choose **Delete**.
     1. Repeat steps (2-9) above for the stack: `moving-resources`, by updating the `moving-resources.yaml` template to remove the `DeletionPolicy: Retain` line from the `SNSTopic1` resource definition, updating the stack, and deleting it after successful update.
 Choose to accept the existing parameter value when you update the stack.
-    1. Repeat steps (2-9) above for stack: `resource-import-challenge` by updating the `resource-import-challenge.yaml` template to remove the `DeletionPolicy: Retain` line from the `Instance` resource definition, updating the stack, and deleting it after successful update.
+    1. Repeat steps (2-9) above for stack: `cfn-workshop-resource-import-challenge` by updating the `resource-import-challenge.yaml` template to remove the `DeletionPolicy: Retain` line from the `Instance` resource definition, updating the stack, and deleting it after successful update.
 Choose to accept existing parameter values when you update the stack.
       ::::
     :::::
 ### Conclusion